learn-co-students/python-primer-jsong-programming-blockchain-demo/README.md

 ### Getting Help

-If you can't get this, there's a `complete` directory that has the `helper.py` file and the `session0.ipynb` file which you can use to get the answers.
+If you can't get this, there's a solution branch on GitHub with complete answers in the `index.ipynb` file which you can use to get the answers.

 ### Useful Python 3 Idioms